Your Guide to Automatic Savings and Automatic Payments

 - Spend less than you make – Creating this type of automatic saving implies leaving your savings to grow unattended (as they slowly accumulate over time).
 Moreover, if you make the transfers right after you receive your paycheck, you’ll never accidentally spend all the money you’re supposed to save.

 - Saving in Separate accounts – Setting up automatic savings means you can choose to transfer your money to different accounts (learn more about managing your savings here).
 Whether it is a retirement fund, an emergency fund or just money for a vacation, automatic transfers allow you to contribute to each account, every month.
 With a constant amount being put away in each account, it is guaranteed to have enough money for emergencies, retirement, and a vacation.
-It may take longer due to the amount of accounts open, but it will be effortless.
+It may take longer due to a number of accounts open, but it will be effortless.
 You won’t forget to transfer money to an account and won’t lose sight of your goals.

 As you can see, compared to automatic payments, there are no disadvantages when using automatic savings.
 This is the ultimate, most effective way to save your money.
 Automatic savings is highly recommended and encouraged; as it significantly boosts your savings and helps you attain your financial goals.
 With a guaranteed way to ensure you’re consistently saving money, you’ll always have enough money saved for all the amazing experiences you’d like to accomplish in your life.